-Gambling in Serbia is legal - a country of South-Eastern Europe with a legal gambling business.
-To date, gambling in the country is strictly regulated.
+Gambling in Serbia is legal, up to date, gambling in the country is strictly regulated.
 As for 2017, Serbian legislative provisions clearly define the system of organisation and taxation in the sectors of lottery business, sports betting, casino games, poker games, as well as all types of online gambling.
 The government continues to work on the transformation of gambling laws seeking to completely close the black market and ensure full legalisation of all gambling institutions in offline and online fields.

 Gambling Games in Serbia